frostbone25/FF7RebirthFix/README.md

 - HUD may appear blurry at wider aspect ratios such as 32:9.
 - Some button prompts may appear off-screen.
 - Fades to black do not span the screen and mask loading.
-- HUD elements such as the blue glow around selections in the main menu are positioned incorrectly.
+- Some HUD elements such as the blue glow around selections in the main menu are positioned incorrectly.

 ## Screenshots
 | ![ezgif-6-f9ee9cf766](https://github.com/user-attachments/assets/1876814b-c14a-4048-86c8-2f552f086641) |